Vidhish-Trivedi/VirtualBazaar/README.md

 - The server-side of the application is responsible for handling client requests, managing product and user data, and processing orders.
 - The client-side of the application provides a user-friendly interface for users (customers) and admins to interact with the system using the terminal.
 - The project uses various programming concepts such as socket programming, file handling, multi-threading and file locking.
+- Do read the included `Project_Report.pdf` file for a more detailed description of the project.

 ## Requirements and Running the Project